 Reed's Heat-Image Tracer detects the faint traces of heat energy in a room, translates them to a video image, and displays them for all to see!
 So it's literally...wait, no, it's figuratively...a camera into the past!

-The main component of the Heat-Image Tracer is mounted on a tripod (a Kirby tripod, mind you) and looks a bit like one of those oversized 1960s TV cameras.
+Since he doesn't have magic x-ray eyes, the main component of Reed's Heat-Image Tracer is mounted on a tripod (a Kirby tripod, mind you) and looks a bit like one of those oversized 1960s TV cameras.
 But it also has Kirby Krackle, which already makes it a quantum leap beyond the color cameras they're using over at Desilu to film "Amok Time" during the day this story is occurring.
 And that is why Leonard Nimoy could not answer the call to action sent out by Reed Richards, thus calling into doubt his status as a reserve member of the Fantastic Four.
 In the background of Alicia's apartment you can spot one of the statues the young blind sculptress is justifiable famous for.
 This one is titled "The Day Captain Mar-Vell Lost a Contact Lens."

 In addition to the main camera-like component, the Heat-Image Tracer (or H.I.T.!) also sports an early version of the television remote control, so Reed Richards can relax on his unstable molecule couch at the same time he's watching heat imagery from the past.
 That thing takes 72 "D" batteries, and eventually Reed had to put one of those little screws on the battery compartment so that Franklin would stop taking the batteries to power H.E.R.B.I.E.
 Also needed: a screen.
 Why, I bet Reed Richards has a big-ass technological screen to project heat images on, probably something that stretches into the fourth dimension so that he can fold it up and keep it next to his pocket handkerchief and his keys to the Fantasti-Car.